Penn State Hershey Colon and Rectal Surgery

 IBD Patient Symposium

-On Monday, December 2, in an effort to help patients living with inflammatory bowel disease (IBD), Crohn's disease, and ulcerative colitis in the Harrisburg area, experts (led by Walter Koltun, M.D.) with Penn State Hershey Inflammatory Bowel Disease Center will host a patient symposium in the evening.
-Providers will answer questions and present current and relevant information on diagnosis, medical management, and surgical management of IBD at Penn State Harrisburg campus, in room 101 of the Morrison Gallery, from 6:00-9:00 p.m.
+On Tuesday, September 16, in an effort to help patients living with inflammatory bowel disease (IBD), Crohn's disease, and ulcerative colitis in the Harrisburg area, experts (led by Walter Koltun, M.D.) with Penn State Hershey Inflammatory Bowel Disease Center will host a patient symposium in the evening.
+Providers will answer questions and present current and relevant information on diagnosis, medical management, and surgical management of IBD at the Penn State Harrisburg campus from 6:00-9:00 p.m.

 IBD: Taking Control of Your Disease